 Churches

-Part of my role is to encourage the churches along the route to not only use the Fife Pilgrim way as a resource for spiritual growth but also use it as an opportunity to support those who are walking the way.
+Another part of my role is to encourage the churches along the route to not only use the Fife Pilgrim way as a resource for spiritual growth but also use it as an opportunity to support those who are walking the way.
 Many of the churches are in the process of working on how best they can support pilgrims, especially those walking over several days, and there are some interesting developments in progress.
-St Markinch Church of Scotland is now staffed and opened from April to October each day to welcome all and offer the use of facilities as well as information and chance to look around this historic church.
+Markinch Church of Scotland is now staffed and opened from April to October each day to welcome all and offer the use of facilities as well as information and chance to look around this historic church.

 Ceres is also open daily and this church as well as others are looking at how they might provide accommodation for Pilgrims.
 If you are planning a walk along the FPW it is well worth contacting churches along the route to see where they might be able to offer welcome and support.